ShuiRuTian/Good-Idea/VSCode/Breakpoint-group.md

   - Good
     - flexible
   - Bad
+    - Could one breakpoint have differnt conditions if it's in different group?
     - How to decide whether one breakpoint is enabled or not?
-Could one breakpoint have differnt condition if it's in different group?
       - Group could be sorted.
 The breakpoint is decided by the first group it's in.
-Support different conditions.
         - Variance: Add some special groups, like "enable group"/"disable group".
-If a breakpoint is in "disable group" and it's not enabled, the breakpoint is disabled.
+By this way, we do not need to sort.
+For example, we could give "Disable group" highest priority ---- if a breakpoint is in "disable group" and the group is not enabled, then the breakpoint is disabled, no matter whatever other groups is like.
       - Add some more control ways.
-User could choose whether the breakpoint is enabled/disbaled
+User could choose whether the breakpoint is enabled/disbaled by the relation between the groups.
       - Only one breakpoint is active.
 User must change the active breakpoint explicitly.

 ## nested group, could some group manage some other groups?